Saddleback toad: Description

-The common name "saddleback toad" refers to the bony shields that cover their vertebrae, but these are not present in all species in the genus and their function is unclear in the species that do have them.
-The genus can be divided into two main subgroups: The pumpkin toadlets comprises most species in the genus.
-They have an overall toad-like appearance and morphology, and they mostly walk (they are unable to jump far).
-The second group are the flea frogs or flea toads (B. didactylus, B. hermogenesi, B. pulex and B. sulfuratus) that have an appearance and morphology that is more like leptodactylid frogs, and they are better jumpers.
-The name "flea frog" is also sometimes used for the unrelated Adelophryne.
+The common name "saddleback toad" refers to the bony "shields" that cover their vertebrae; these have an unclear function in life and may not be present in some Brachycephalus species.
 The skin of the saddleback toads can be rugose (bumpy) or smooth.
-Their toes/fingers are reduced compared to most other frogs, with typically only two to four being clearly visible on each foot/hand.
+Their digits (toes and fingers) are reduced compared to most other frogs, with typically only two to four being clearly visible on each foot/hand.
 Some of the bones in their skull are also reduced.

+The genus can be divided into two main subgroups: the pumpkin toadlets and the flea frogs.
+The pumpkin toadlet group comprises most species in the genus, overall having a toad-like morphology and being unable to jump well.
+The second group are the flea frogs or flea toads (B. didactylus, B. hermogenesi, B. pulex, and B. sulfuratus), which resemble leptodactylid frogs in appearance and morphology and are better jumpers.
+The name "flea frog" is also sometimes used for the unrelated Adelophryne.

 Brachycephalus are very small frogs and adults range from 6.45 to 19.7 mm in snout–to–vent length.
 Females tend to be larger than males of the same species.
 The flea frogs or flea toads are generally the smallest at 6.45-10.8 mm in adults, but overlapping to some extent with the smallest species of pumpkin toadlets.
-Adults of the pumpkin toadlets are at least 8.3 mm, with most species about 9.5-13.5 mm, and the largest like B. darkside and B. margaritatus at least 14.8 mm.
+Adults of the pumpkin toadlets are at least 8.3 mm, with most species about 9.5–13.5 mm, and the largest like B. darkside and B. margaritatus at least 14.8 mm.
 At 6.45-8.4 mm, B. pulex has the smallest minimum and maximum adult size reported in the genus.
 B. dacnis is similarly tiny, with a minimum snout–vent length of 6.95 mm.
 This makes them the smallest known frogs, with only the northeast Brazilian Adelophryne michelin, and Cuban Eleutherodactylus iberia and E. limbatus approaching their tiny dimensions.
 In other continents, the only similar-sized or slightly smaller frogs are a few species in the genera Mini, Paedophryne and Stumpffia.
 Newly hatched saddleback toads are much smaller than the already tiny adults.
 For example, they are typically 5.25-5.45 mm in B. ephippium, a species where adults are at least 12.5 mm.